-Strategy: To promote and honor excellence in conservation by participating in state, individuals, families and communities are doing.
+- Strategy: To promote and honor excellence in conservation by participating in state, regional and national awards programs and by sponsoring the LENRD's annual awards program. - Success Criterion: Increase public awareness of the outstanding conservation work individuals, families and communities are doing.
 Identify and recognize individuals doing positive conservation activities.
-Participation - World-Herald Master Conservation Awards, NARD and NACD Awards Program and local LENRD awards.
+Participation NARD and NACD Awards Program and local LENRD awards.